How to Choose the Right Suction Power for Pet Hair in Your Car

 Why This Matters for Your Setup

 This matters because pet hair is a stealth bomber.
 It gets everywhere.
-I learned this after a weekend trip with my dog and discovered my car looked like a yeti exploded in it.
+After a weekend trip with a dog, a car can look like a yeti exploded in it.

 • Getting into those tight spots: Think seat rails, door pockets, and that weird gap between the console and the seat.
 You need high static pressure Fanttik to pull hair out of these 'dead zones'.
-My first car vacuum had a nozzle that was too wide.
+A vacuum with a nozzle that's too wide misses the tight spots.
 Rookie mistake.

 • Stubborn hairs: Some hairs are just welded into the fabric.
 You need serious suction, like 20,000 Pa or more NewBeny, to yank them free.